z-tb/demo-s3-bucket/README.md

 Before you get started, ensure you have the following prerequisites:

 - [Terraform](https://www.terraform.io/) installed on your local machine.
-Due to the recent licensing draw around Terraform, it's recommended to move to [OpenTofo](https://opentofu.org/) at earliest convenience.
+Due to the recent licensing issues around Terraform, it may be in your interest to switch to [OpenTofo](https://opentofu.org/) at earliest convenience.

 - Appropriate AWS credentials (access key, secret key and session token) configured in your environment.
 AWS_REGION is typically defined in the Terraform config but should be exported to the environment also for use with other utilities such as [aws-cli](https://aws.amazon.com/cli/).
 Ideally, the credentials being used are temporary and expire in a reasonable amount of time.
 This way, any secrets possibly leaked into shell history or system/application logs are unsable after a period of time.
   ``` bash